The University administration reserves the absolute discretion to determine appropriate

 - In addition to sanctions set forth above, the University

-may impose a specific academic sanction for a violation of the Academic Honesty Policy.
+may impose a specific academic penalty for a violation of the Academic Honesty Policy.

 It is contrary to University policy for a faculty member to lower a grade on an academic work or academic exercise when a violation of the Academic Honesty Policy is suspected without working with the Office of Student Conduct or the Office of Graduate and Professional Education.
 Such an independent action violates the studentís guaranteed right to due process and leaves the faculty member vulnerable to a grade grievance.
 Similarly, students are prohibited from proposing and/or entering into an agreement with a faculty member to receive a grade of ďFĒ or any reduced grade on an academic exercise or in the course so as to avoid being charged with a violation of the Academic Honesty Policy.